 He has 39 acres (16 hectares) of wildflower meadows, 45 acres (18 hectares) of solar panels and 198 acres (80 hectares) of pastureland.
 There is a scramble track and a model aircraft club flies from one of his fields.
 He rents out office, workshop and storage space and his son and daughter-in-law run a wedding business.

-Member of the NFU and past office holder (formerly Wiltshire County Chairman).
+Since joining Just Farmers, Peter has gone from NFU member to Chariman of the NFU Swindon branch, and is a past office holder (formerly Wiltshire County Chairman).
 Trustee of the Central Region Farmers Trust.
-Chairman of Clyffe Pypard Parish Council.
+Former chairman of Clyffe Pypard Parish Council.

 Previous media experience